 An important part of selecting your college is knowing what the campus looks like: its classrooms, labs, and recreation areas.
 We think Mt.
 SAC is both beautiful and stimulating.
 We've got 421 acres of picturesque hills, state-of-the-art buildings and labs, nationally recognized student groups, a richly diverse community, and so much more.
 Come see for yourself.
+Can't visit in person?
+Take a look at what we have to offer by visiting Mt.
+SAC Virtually.

 In-Person Campus Tour